air66design/air66-yourls-admin-theme/README.md

 ## Acknowledgments

-* We took inspiration from the layout and design of [Sleeky](https://github.com/Flynntes/Sleeky) and used a number of their styles for the tables.
+* We took inspiration from the layout and design of [Sleeky](https://github.com/Flynntes/Sleeky) and used a number of their styles for the tables and other elements.
 * [YOURLS](https://github.com/YOURLS/YOURLS) The URL shortener PHP scripts.